arne-cl/flickr-album-embed-codes/README.rst

 Usage example
 ~~~~~~~~~~~~~

-This will extract the HTML embed codes of all the images in the given Flickr album:
+This will extract the HTML embed codes of all the images in the given Flickr album
+and store them in the file ``embed.html``:

 ::